josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🌐_india_is_not_a_local_network.md

 - explainers;
 - amplifiers;
 - sceptics;
-- local organisers.
+- local organisers;
+- archivists.

 Diaspora students are not automatically:

 - authoritative;
 - representative;
+- detached;
-- detached.
+- politically uniform.

 They are situated interpreters.